MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/teacher-feature-christopher-lis.md

 Christopher keeps us engaged by providing us with fun arcade games to build and teaches us the JavaScript code and the programming concepts behind the code in the projects.

 Christopher provides many [FREE](https://youtube.com/@ChrisCourses) hours of core coding concepts which are more than sufficient to get you up and running with JavaScript.
-If you want to take a deep dive into the language, and take the games your coding to the next level, be sure to check out his [Chris Courses website](https://chriscourses.com), where he teaches premium game development.
+If you want to take a deep dive into the language, and take the games your coding to the next level, be sure to check out his [Chris Courses website](https://chriscourses.com), where he teaches premium game development!

 ---